Azure-Samples/graphrag-accelerator/docs/DEVELOPMENT-GUIDE.md

         - Most dependencies (packages or tools) should be added to the environment through the Dockerfile.
 This allows us to maintain a consistent development enviornment.
 If you need a tool added, please make the appropriate changes to the Dockerfile and submit a Pull Request.

 ### Deploying GraphRAG
-The GraphRAG service consist of two components (a `backend` application and a `frontend` application).
+The GraphRAG service consist of two components - a `backend` application and a `frontend` UI application (coming soon).
 GraphRAG can be launched in multiple ways depending on where in the application stack you are developing and debugging.

 - In Azure Kubernetes Service (AKS):